This content is viewable by Everyone

 How do I connect using the Pulse Secure client?

-- Click on the Junos Pulse taskbar icon.
+- Click on the Pulse Secure taskbar icon.
+(Ivanti, formerly known as Pulse Secure)

 - Select UCSF Remote Dual-Factor.